Daniel Hartzell Son of Adam & Christina (Sink) Hartzell?

 Hartsell to David Hartsell to James Hartsell to Minnie A. Hart" (after 1902).

-For many years, it was assumed by some of
+For many years, it was naturally assumed by some of

 the family that Daniel was David's father.
 I thought maybe a cousin, or that